sjentsch/lsjDocs/Ch03/Ch03_jamoviIntro_2.rst

    You can change the default value for missing values in jamovi from the top right menu (three vertical dots), but this only works at the time of importing data files into jamovi.
-The default missing value in the dataset should not be a valid number associated with any of the variables, e.g. you could use ``-9999`` as this is unlikely to be a valid value.
+The default missing value in the dataset should not be a valid number or value associated with any of the variables, e.g. you could use ``-9999`` as this is unlikely to be a valid value.

 .. [#]
    I know this is a bit of a fudge, but it does work and hopefully this